protontypes/LibreSelery/README.md

 LIBRARIES_IO_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Run protontypes on your project root folder
+Run protontypes on your target project root folder:

 ```bash
 bash protontypes_dockerized ~/gitclones/<target_project>
 ```

-For usage of protontypes without docker
+For usage of protontypes without docker you can load the tokens into your base environment:

 ```bash
 export $(cat ~/.protontypes/tokens.env)